-Qualified Opinion
+Opinion

-We have audited the consolidated financial statements of Jordan Electric Power Company ("The Company"), and its subsidiary ("the Group") which comprise the consolidated statement of financial position as of December 31, 2017, and the related consolidated statements of profit or loss and other comprehensive income, consolidated changes in Owners' equity and consolidated cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Jordan Electric Power Company ("The Company"), and its subsidiary ("the Group") which comprise the consolidated statement of financial position as of December 31, 2018, and the related consolidated statements of profit or loss and other comprehensive income, changes in owners' equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, except for the possible effect of the basis of qualification paragraph below, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as of December 31, 2017, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and with the instructions of Prime Ministers Council and Energy and Mineral Regulatory Commission.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as of December 31, 2018, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and with the instructions of Prime Ministers Council and Energy and Mineral Regulatory Commission.

-Basis for qualification
+Basis for opinion